 If you do not agree to the changes, you may terminate as above.
 Continued use of the service shall be deemed to be agreement by you.

-Notifications to you are sent by CAcert to the primary email address registered with your account.
-You are responsible for keeping your email account in good working order and able to receive emails from CAcert.
+You are responsible for keeping your primary email account in good working order and able to receive emails from CAcert.

-This agreement and controlled documents above are primary, and may not be replaced or waived except by formal policy channels and by Arbitration.
+Controlled documents are primary, and may not be replaced or waived except by formal policy channels and Arbitration.